-Counseling Center
+Counseling Services

-The MVSU Counseling Center is a viable inter-campus agency responsive to the academic, psychological, and social challenges of today's students.
+MVSU Counseling Services are a viable inter-campus agency responsive to the academic, psychological, and social challenges of today's students.
 The center is designed to assist students in identifying their potential while gaining maximum experience from their University education.
-In keeping with MVSU's mission, the Counseling Center provides assistance to students in clarifying and realizing educational, career, and personal goals.
-The primary mission of the Counseling Center is to provide counseling and related services to students at the University.
+In keeping with MVSU's mission, Counseling Services provides assistance to students in clarifying and realizing educational, career, and personal goals.
+The primary mission of Counseling Services is to provide counseling and related services to students at the University.
 Students are assisted in working through social, emotional and academic issues so that success can be attained during their matriculation at MVSU.
 Counselors are on hand to provide individual and group counseling, crisis intervention, and referrals to outside agencies, if needed.
 Their goal is to alleviate distress and promote healthy functioning by providing short-term counseling sessions designed to help students resolve their concerns.
 All sessions with counselors are strictly confidential and no information will be released without the student's written consent.
-The Counseling Center is located in the Student Health Center Building, and the staff can be contacted at 662-644-4865.
+The Counseling Center is located in the H. G. Carpenter Building (Student Affairs Suite), and the staff can be contacted at 662-704-4971 or by contacting the Student Health Center at 662-644-4865.